Marcussacapuces91/Standard-ECMA-55/20_randomize_statement.md

+---
+prev: 19_read_and_restore_statements.html
+next: T1_basic_code.html
+---

 # Randomize Statement

 ## General Description

-The randomize-statement overrides the implementation-predefined sequence of pseudo-random numbers as values for the RND function, allowing different (and unpredictable) sequences each time a given program is executed.
+The randomize-statement overrides the implementation-predefined sequence of pseudo-random numbers as values for the `RND` function, allowing different (and unpredictable) sequences each time a given program is executed.

 ## Syntax

-1. randomize-statement      = RANDOMIZE
+1. randomize-statement      = `RANDOMIZE`

 ## Examples
 ```BASIC